 This year presents a unique challenge given that the 2020 season was shortened to 67 days rather than the usual 186 days and accordingly, service time credit was awarded on a pro-rata basis.
 That creates a bit of a conundrum when it comes to comparing across years.
-For example, Hyun-Jin Ryu has one year of credited service time as a Blue Jay having spent only 67 season days.
+For example, Hyun-Jin Ryu has one year of credited service time as a Blue Jay, but amounting to just 67 days.
 By contrast, Sean Reid-Foley has less than three quarters of a season of service credit (124 days of the 172 that is considered one year), despite 50% more credited actual days at 100.

 Starting then with credited MLB service time with the Blue Jays (format: years.days, with 172 days needed for a full year), where there is a new leader from last year’s list but he’s been atop for almost that entire time:

 Last year no player had three years of service with the Jays and only three had two or more, which has ballooned to two and seven.
 Six of the names from last year remain on the list, and because of that continuity the total service time among the top 10 has increased almost 50% from about 16 years to above 23.